Vorlonsoft/AndroidRate/README.md

 3. App is launched 10 or more times.
 Change via `AppRate#setLaunchTimes(byte)`.
 4. App is launched 1 or more days after neutral button clicked.
 Change via `AppRate#setRemindInterval(byte)`.
 5. Each launch (the condition is satisfied if appLaunches % `param` == 0).
 Change via `AppRate#setRemindLaunchTimes(byte)`.
-6. App shows neutral dialog (Remind me later) by default.
+6. App shows the Neutral button ("Remind me later").
 Change via `setShowLaterButton(boolean)`.
-7. Maximum number of the display of the dialog within a 365-day period is less than 3.
+7. Unlimited occurrences of the display of the Rate Dialog within a 365-day period.
 Change via `AppRate#set365DayPeriodMaxNumberDialogLaunchTimes(short)`.
 8. Setting `AppRate#setDebug(boolean)` will ensure that the rating request is shown each time the app is launched. **This feature is only for development!**.
 9. To specify the callback when the button is pressed.
 The same value as the second argument of `DialogInterface.OnClickListener#onClick` will be passed in the argument of `onClickButton`.